Human AI

 Language models lack these implicit constraints.
 They operate, ultimately as sophisticated pattern-matching systems, equally prepared to generate the next token in a Python script as they are to address a refund request.
 Any sufficiently motivated user can prompt or manipulate them beyond their intended boundaries.

 Beyond just the technical considerations though, we need to examine the ergonomics of customer service itself.
 LLMs with strict guardrails often just become points of frustration that trap users in circular conversations.
-Deploying advanced technology and then essentially trying to narrowly constrain it is like using a nuclear reactor to power your car.
+Deploying advanced technology and then essentially trying to narrowly constrain it in this manner is like using a nuclear reactor to power your car.
 Chat bots as common as they are have become essentially a modern archetype of poor design.

 When customers reach out for help, they've already encountered friction.
 They've faced a problem beyond their ability to resolve independently.
 Adding additional layers of automation particularly those that might misunderstand context or respond with generic solutions only compounds rather than alleviates this frustration.
 The sophistication of your technical stack becomes irrelevant if the customer experience deteriorates at this critical junction.

-Klarna's recent reversal provides an instructive case study.
+Klarna's recent reversal provides a case study.
 After initially championing AI-driven customer service, they've acknowledged that customers prefer human interaction.
 This shift doesn't represent a failure of AI capability but rather a recognition of customer psychology and how AI, or more specifically LLMs are not the answer to every problem.

 The path forward isn't about choosing between human and artificial intelligence but leveraging their respective strengths.
 AI excels at information retrieval, pattern recognition, and handling routine queries at scale.
 Humans bring emotional intelligence, creative problem solving and the inherent ability to navigate ambiguity.
 Rather than viewing AI as purely a cost-reduction mechanism, we should approach it as a force multiplier for human capability, enabling agents to operate at unprecedented efficiency while preserving the empathy that defines meaningful service interactions.

 The lesson here doesn't just apply to customer service bots though, the enthusiasm for automation obscures a simpler truth.
 Tools remain tools, however sophisticated.
-Their value emerges not from raw capability but from how thoughtfully we integrate them.
+Their value emerges not purely from raw capability but from how thoughtfully we can integrate them.
 Success will belong to those who resist letting technical possibility override human need, who understand that the most elegant solution isn't always the most technologically advanced one, but the one that best serves the people it's designed to help.